 3. Walgreens PCR tests for travel

-Walgreens offers COVID-19 testing for American travelers, in partnership with the PWNHealth network and LabCorp.
-On their website, they note that these tests are available at no cost to eligible individuals who meet the CDC criteria.
-To see if you’re eligible, you have to complete a quick screening survey and, if you’re eligible, you’ll be able to make your appointment.
+Walgreens’ COVID testing for travel is offered in partnership with the PWNHealth network and LabCorp.
+On their website, they note that these tests are available at no cost to eligible individuals who meet the CDC criteria (individuals who present COVID symptoms or have been in close contact with someone who has tested positive.)

 *Note: Walgreens doesn’t provide an official fit-to-fly certificate, but an email with the result of the test.
-This is valid for traveling to Hawaii and other locations, but it might not be valid for all international destinations.
+This is valid for traveling to some national and international locations.

 5. Rite Aid

-Rite Aid pharmacies throughout the US have partnered with the Department of Health and Human Services (HHS) to provide rapid PCR and antigen tests.
+Rite Aid pharmacies throughout the U.S. have partnered with the Department of Health and Human Services (HHS) to provide rapid PCR tests for travel and antigen tests.

-Through its partnership with HHS, the drive-thru and mail-in COVID tests are free with or without insurance.
-However, Rite Aid’s testing does not meet Hawaii travel requirements.
+Through its partnership with HHS, the drive-thru and mail-in PCR COVID tests for travel are free with or without insurance.
 You can find more info and pharmacy locations here.

 6. DMCovid-19 Test

-DMCovid-19 Test, LLC is now partnering with doctors’ offices throughout the country to provide PCR testing for travel.
-House call service by a local physician is available in the contiguous US, although result turnaround times vary.
-DMCovid-19 Test has 9 clinic locations offering curbside testing in Delaware, Florida, Georgia, Maryland, North Carolina, Pennsylvania, South Carolina, Virginia, Washington, and Washington DC.
+DMCovid-19 Test, LLC is now partnering with doctors’ offices throughout the country to provide Covid-19 travel clearance tests.
+House call service by a local physician is available in the contiguous U.S., although result turnaround times vary.

 The RT-PCR tests are CLIA-certified and cost $219 for next-day results and $299-$349 for same-day results.
 You can find more information and specific locations here.

-There are urgent care centers across the United States offering COVID-19 testing for American travelers.
+Another option if you’re looking for travel clearance COVID testing near you is to check the urgent care centers across the country.
 Some provide fit-to-fly certificates, while others do not.
 You can look up ‘urgent care’ in your city and check out the clinic’s website for more details about PCR tests for travel.

 Keep in mind that most urgent care centers and hospitals are preoccupied with helping people with COVID-19 symptoms, so this is one of the last options we recommend.
 There are more convenient ways of getting a coronavirus test for travel purposes, such as the companies above.